 Several scenes, including high-paced car chases set in London, were actually filmed at The Historic Dockyard Chatham doubling up for East London in the 1970s.
 Thanks to its old Victorian and Georgian buildings the Dockyard is a popular filming site for crime dramas set in London such as The Man from U.N.C.L.E. and Mr Holmes (2015).

-Yardie makes its world premiere at the Sundance Film Festival on 20th January 2018 and is due for UK release this year.
+Yardie makes its world premiere at the Sundance Film Festival on 20th January 2018 and is due for UK release on 31st August 2018.

 For more information about filming in Kent please contact: email@example.com

 For more information about this film visit: http://www.imdb.com/title/tt5862902/?ref_=ttrel_rel_tt